JithinKS97/riddle/README.md

 3. [React](https://reactjs.org/)
 4. [IPFS](https://ipfs.io/)

-# Using the app
-App is hosted in IPFS.
-We recommend Brave browser to use it.
-There are chances that you might encounter some problems from other browsers which we are working on.

 # Communication protocol
 1. When a client accesses the app, a public address is allocated to him.
 2. The person who creates a room (Main user) shares his public address with people who want to join.